drhayes/drhayes.io/content/posts/gemini-rising-ai-lua-scripting.md

 In hindsight, some of these were newbie Lua programmer mistakes.
 I also hadn't settled on a larger architecture for my game yet, so there were lots of encapsulation violations flying around in my codebase that I knew I'd have to fix later.

-The next post will cover my initial adventure into behavior trees.
+The [next post][bts] will cover my initial adventure into behavior trees.

 [grai]: {{< ref "gemini-rising-ai-intro.md" >}}
 [gr]: https://drhayes.io/games/gemini-rising